-This website is dedicated to the original early rhythm & blues music emanating from the blues and gospel music traditions from the early 40’s to the early 70’s incorporating rock and roll, soul, funk, doo wop, etc.
+This website is dedicated to the original early rhythm & blues music emanating from the blues and gospel music traditions of the early 40’s to the early 70’s incorporating rock and roll, soul, funk, doo wop, etc.

 The format and content of the website is as follows:

 R&B Defined – basic definitions of the terms: Rhythm & Blues and its derivatived Rock and Roll, Soul, Funk, Doo-wop, British R&B, New Orleans R&B, Reggae and Ska.

 Articles – a series of articles and essays relating to the early R&B scene.

 Interviews – interviews/stories with key artists and R&B music industry figures.

 Reference – Books, Discographies and Websites.